 Though my faith has developed through the influence of many different denominations, I’ve found a home in Anglicanism.
 I find great safety and risk and beauty in a tradition that holds fast to the mystery of faith.
 Christ has died.
 Christ is risen.
 Christ will come again.
 You’ll find evidence of my love for the interplay of the catholic, charismatic, and evangelical littered throughout my writing – I hope you’ll come to find these creeds and traditions dynamic and captivating too.

-From recipes and book reviews, to essays on the life of faith, I ask you to join me as I explore the many facets of food in hopes of heralding a world that looks ever more like the renewed earth for which we as Christians long.
+Eating points us towards continual communion with one another, with our bodies, with all of creation, and ultimately with God.
+From recipes and book reviews, to essays on the life of faith, I ask you to join me as I explore the many facets of food, delighting in a foretaste of God's heavenly feast.